rinti/pleddit/README.md

 TODO
 ====
 * Soundcloud support
-* "reddit routing" - should be possible to just change from reddit.com/r/music/top to pleddit.com/r/music/top and it should redirect you to the correct pleddit url.
+* ~~"reddit routing" - should be possible to just change from reddit.com/r/music/top to pleddit.com/r/music/top and it should redirect you to the correct pleddit url.~~ fixed